 Pleasant Grove finds its structure in the United Methodist Church's Book of Discipline.
 Staff, along with committees, lead the congregation in decision-making.
 The Administrative Council is the overarching administrative body comprised of staff and committee heads.

 How can I get involved?

 There are several ways to get involved at Pleasant Grove!
 We offer several Bible studies during the week as well as Sunday School classes on Sunday mornings.
 We have large and small groups that come together for various fellowship and outreach events throughout the year.
 Volunteering to help with worship is also a great way to get involved and meet people.
-For more information on ways to get involved that fit your personality, contact Ashley Yohman.
+For more information on ways to get involved that fit your personality, contact Deborah Horton.

 What do you offer for children?